leifoolsen/jersey2-guicepersist-example/readme.md

 ```

 ### Repository
-A repository to persist our domain.
+The repository to persist our domain.
 To ensure that each request get it's own thread safe entity manager, an
 ```Provider<EntityManager>``` should be injected rather than injecting the entity manager directly.

 ```java